matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

 <!-- TODO: missing video -->
    <Attack-Defense type="attack">Attempt to Grab lapel with two hands / Grip lapel with two hands</Attack-Defense>
    <Attack-Defense type="defense">
-   <p>Use Morote Age-Uke before grip established, grab fingers of one hand and push forward then back in a circular motion to take down.</p>
+   <p>Use Morote Age-Uke before grip established, grab <b>around</b> fingers (instead of between the fingers) of one hand and push forward then back in a circular motion to take down.</p>
    <p>If the opponent has secured a grip, strike to eyes with Nukite-Zuki then Morote Age-Uke and grab fingers.</p>
 </Attack-Defense>
 </Attack-Defense-Container>